 Several changes are aimed at strengthening independence and transparency.
 Local Police and Crime Commissioners are given a more prominent role in the handling of complaints.
 They have an explicit responsibility to hold their Chief Constables to account for the way in which complaints are dealt with in their forces.
 They have the option of receiving complaints and keeping the complainant informed on progress, and they replace the Chief Constables in dealing with an appeal against the police investigation of a complaint.

-The IPCC has already been renamed the Independent Office of Police Complaints (IOPC) and reorganised in the manner of an Ombudsman’s office.
+The IPCC has already been renamed the Independent Office of Police Conduct (IOPC) and reorganised in the manner of an Ombudsman’s office.
 It has also been given enhanced powers and responsibilities in the investigation of all serious and sensitive matters involving the police.
 Critically, it can open investigations on its own initiative in certain circumstances.
 More innovative, perhaps, is the power of designated bodies to lodge “super-complaints” about trends or patterns in policing which seem to be significantly harming the public interest.
 Bodies designated so far are certain charities and advocacy bodies, including: Centre for Women’s Justice, Criminal Justice Alliance, Liberty and Southall Black Sisters.

 Less formal resolution